ashutoshmjain/gita/src/mathuraChap03.md

 ----

 The craft of reciting `mantras` - with an ascetic lifestyle purposed to a singular focus on diction, was called `Naad Yoga`.
-This `Yoga` must be practiced with a sacred daily routine (`Bramhacharya`).
+This `Yoga` must be practiced in a sacred daily routine (`Bramhacharya`).
 The idea was to tune mind & body into understanding, memorizing, and chanting - switching all material distractions off - an expression, so profound that it became an art form.

 <div style="padding-left:40px;font-size:0.9em;">